This Cream of Chicken Recipe is just the ticket if you are looking for an easy slow cooker and kid-friendly recipe.

 Did I mention the prep time for this slow cooker chicken is just 8 minutes?

-Now let’s find out how to make this slow cooker chicken breast recipe, time’s a-ticking’!
+Now let’s find out how to make this slow cooker creamed chicken, time’s a-ticking’!

 Creamy Crock Pot Chicken Recipe